vjames19/kotlin-futures/README.md

 # Motivation

-Having worked in [Scala](https://www.scala-lang.org/what-is-scala.html) for some time and specifically using their [Future API](http://docs.scala-lang.org/overviews/core/futures.html) and then going back to Kotlin a language I love :heart: :heart:, I came to realize that the [CompletableFuture API](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) seems odd for defining and composing async operations.
+Having worked in [Scala](https://www.scala-lang.org/what-is-scala.html) for some time and specifically using their [Future API](http://docs.scala-lang.org/overviews/core/futures.html) and then going back to **Kotlin a language I :heart: :heart:**, I came to realize that the [CompletableFuture API](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) seems odd for defining and composing async operations.

-Every time I use the CompletableFuture I found myself going back to the documentation to double check what a given function would do.
+Every time I use the CompletableFuture API I find myself going back to the documentation to double check what a given function would do.

-Now this might be a matter of taste, but being heavily inspired by the [Scala's Future API](http://www.scala-lang.org/api/current/scala/concurrent/Future.html), I decided to make this library to hopefully make the [CompletableFuture API](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) more **functional and kotlin like**
+Now this might be a matter of taste, but being heavily inspired by [Scala's Future API](http://www.scala-lang.org/api/current/scala/concurrent/Future.html), I decided to make this library to hopefully make the [CompletableFuture API](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) more **functional and kotlin like**

-To achieve this I didn't want to introduce a new Future type and have to change any project to use the new Future, hence by using extension functions and inlining we can have better API without any extra cost.
+To achieve this I didn't want to introduce a new Future type and have to change any project to use the new Future type, hence by using
+**extension functions** and **inlining** we can have better API without any extra cost.

 # Download